gavinelliott/blog/src/content/blog/managing-ics-who-are-a-similar-level-to-yourself.md

 ---
 title: "Managing IC's who are a similar level to yourself"
-description: 'Advice for managers on effectively managing individual contributors at the same level'
+description: 'Guidelines for managing individual contributors at your level.'
 pubDate: '2023-06-09'
 ---